Pssst: Reception

 Paul Liptrot of Home Computing Weekly praised the graphics, stating them as overall "smooth-moving" and colourful, as well as praising the "addictive" gameplay.
 ZX Computing considered the game as very professionally written and produced, with excellently smooth and detailed graphics.
 In addition, the review stated originality, addictivity and enjoyability of Pssst.

-In the second issue of Personal Computer Games, the game was placed 40th on its best selling software list.
+Pssst reached number 10 in the MRIB Top 30 software charts in July 1983 while Jetpac was still at number 1.
 In the fourth issue of Personal Computer Games, Pssst was nominated for a 1983 game of the year list on account of Ultimate's "famous graphics".
 According to the reviewer, other attributes of the game included its "originality" and "fun" in comparison to other Ultimate titles that were released in 1983.

-In a retrospective review, a reviewer of Retro Games!
-Now summarised that the game "was not the best" of Ultimate's releases for the ZX Spectrum, despite considering it to be "less lauded" than the others.
-However, they considered Pssst to be a "taste of things to come" and a significant improvement over the "clunky" and "jumpy" animation of previous games for the ZX Spectrum.
+The game was voted the second best original game at the Computer and Video Games 1983 Golden Joystick Awards, losing to Imagine Software's Ah Diddums.